StackStorm/st2docs/docs/source/development/sources.rst

 ~~~~~~~~~~~~~~~~~~~~

 Once the environment is setup, clone the git repo, and make the project.
-This will create the python virtual environment under |st2|, download
+This will create the python virtual environment under StackStorm, download
 and install required dependencies, and run tests.

 ::